 Similarly, Tom has investigated factual issues in disputes relating to software copyrights and trademark infringement.
 These investigations have included the review and comparison of source code and graphical user interfaces.
 Tom has also conducted in-depth investigations of online trademark infringement, involving extensive research of domain name registrations, HTML metadata analysis, and web traffic data.

 Before joining DisputeSoft, Tom earned a JD from the American University Washington College of Law while working full-time at the NIH’s Center for Information Technology.
 After graduating from law school, Tom interned at an immigration defense law firm where he researched and drafted appellate briefs in cases before the Board of Immigration Appeals and the United States Court of Appeals for the Sixth Circuit.
 Prior to attending law school, Tom received a B.A. in Computer Science, cum laude, from Carleton College.
-He holds a Certified Associate in Project Management (CAPM®) certification from the Project Management Institute.
+He holds a Project Management Professional (PMP®) certification from the Project Management Institute.